 Director of Bands

-Mr. Christian W. Smith is currently in his 21st year as Director of Bands at George Walton Academy.
+Mr. Christian W. Smith is currently in his 25th year as Director of Bands at George Walton Academy.
 He attended Columbus State University for two years and studied under the direction of Mr. Don Strand to obtain a Tuba Performance degree.
 After his two years at Columbus State, Mr. Smith was driven to continue his studies in music at the University of Georgia in Athens to pursue a degree in music education, while continuing his tuba studies with the late Dr. David Randolph.
-During his collegiate career at the University, Mr. Smith also studied conducting under the direction of Dr. H. D. Satterwhite, Dr. John Culvahouse, Mr. Mark Cedel and the late Dr. Pierce Arant.
+During his collegiate career at the university, Mr. Smith also studied conducting under the direction of Dr. H. D. Satterwhite, Dr. John Culvahouse, Mr. Mark Cedel and the late Dr. Pierce Arant.
 Mr. Smith began teaching as the Assistant Band Director at Wheeler High School in Marietta, GA.
 After a year there, he then became the director of bands at George Walton Academy in Monroe, GA.
-The band program has grown from 31 students to 160 students in his 20 years at George Walton.
+The band program has grown from 31 students to 160 students in his 25 years at George Walton.
 Mr. Smith has established six instrumental ensembles consisting of fifth grade through 12th-grade students.
 Two of the ensembles include the Marching Bulldog Band and the GWA Symphonic Winds.
 Under his direction, the GWA Marching Bulldog Band and the Symphonic Winds have received superior ratings, numerous Best in Class awards, Three Silver Grand Championships and one USSBA National Championship.
 The Symphonic Winds performed as a guest band at the University of Georgia Midfest Clinic and Mr. Smith received a Citation of Excellence from the National Band Association awarded by Dr. John Culvahouse.
 Mr. Smith lives with his wife, Mary, and is the proud father of his two daughters, Madison and Ella.
 Mr. Smith’s professional affiliations include: the Georgia Music Educators Association, National Band Association, and he is an alumnus of Phi Mu Alpha Sinfonia.

 Assistant Band Director